Lake Sara, Illinois, USA

 - Statistics / Weather / Helpful Links

 Looking for Lake Sara cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Lake Sara – a refreshing oasis in central Illinois!
 What does a community like Effingham Illinois do when they run out of water?
 They build a reservoir like Lake Sara.
 Located in the Central Region of Illinois, Effingham County, like much of the Midwestern prairie has limited surface water.
 In 1949, the local Saint Anthony’s Hospital caught fire and burned, partially due to a shortage of water to fight the fire.
 The resultant loss of 70 lives helped bring about fire codes nationwide.